foliovision/fv-wordpress-flowplayer/readme.txt

 * improved checking of videos with improved integration in wp-admin (check all of your videos in one place)
 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.1.21 - 2013/07/ =
+* Feature - video checker now also suggests when the video should be re-encoded or an alternative format provided (simple checks)
+* Fix - you can now enter your RTMP server and RTMP video path independently for each video.
+Just click "Add RTMP" in the "Add FV WP Flowplayer" dialog.
+* Fix - iPad, iPhone and Android users are no longer advised to download Flash if their device doesn't support the video.
+The notice now says: "Unsupported video format.
+Please use a Flash compatible device."
+* Fix - Update to Flowplayer 5.4.3
+* Bugfix - video checker "Send report to Foliovision" now doesn't interfere with Flowplayer shortcuts

 = 2.1.20 - 2013/07/03 =
 * Feature - added setting for player border (on by default for upgrades from 1.x version)